lino-framework/lino/docs/admin/install.rst

 Install other software
 ----------------------

-We also suggest to install
+You'll also need to install
 :term:`ExtJS`
 and :term:`appy_pod`
 into `/var/snapshots/`::